 "We could have," Harry said pointedly.

 Hermione shot him a scathing glance.
 "Let it go, Harry.
 You should know you're through with that.
-And as I was saying… Riddle would never use the word 'Horcrux', even amongst his closest followers — in fact, I doubt he'd offer any explanation at all, whoever was entrusted with the object would be expected to take it without question… But as to whether he's given any items of importance to anyone he considers loyal, we just don't know."
+And as I was saying… Riddle would never use the word 'Horcrux', even among his closest followers.
+In fact, I doubt he'd offer any explanation at all, whoever was entrusted with the object would be expected to take it without question.
+But as to whether he's given any items of importance to anyone he considers loyal, we just don't know."

 "I do," Kylie said.

 The silence that followed her unexpected statement was profound.
 For a moment, Harry wasn't even certain that she'd actually said anything.
 It was the dark red blush staining her cheeks, and the way she began to hunch her shoulders, which confirmed the reality of her interjection.

 Harry started to speak, but Scott beat him to it.
 "You know something about this?"
 Scott said.
 He flicked his eyes towards Harry, who gave him a quick nod of understanding.
 When it came to Kylie, it was best to let Scott handle it.

 Kylie stared at the floor for a moment.
 And, then — although her posture remained defensive — she raised her eyes and looked at all of them, almost defiantly.
 "Yes."